johnbrumley/desma158/day-8.md

 Try duplicating the object and setting the map to Player2.

-# Scripting Triggers and Collisions in 2D
+# Scripting Triggers and Collisions (in 2D)

-You've used the standard trigger and collision functions in the Rolling Ball demo.
-There's also the *HandleTriggerWithTags* and *HandleCollisionWithTags* scripts to hook different objects into both trigger and collision events.
+You've used the standard trigger and collision methods in the Rolling Ball demo.
+We will now return to Triggers and Collisions in the context of scripting.
+It might be good to revisit [Day 3](day-3.md) and take a look at the demo scene.

-But due to the physics system in 2D changing (Rigidbody2D, Collider2D, etc.), these won't work anymore.
+Because of the physics system in 2D changing (Rigidbody2D, Collider2D, etc.), our old collision and trigger scripts won't work anymore.

 Let's take a look at how the scripts would change and how to write custom trigger and collision methods.

-Here's a simplified *HandleTrigger* script, which just removes the tag checks from *HandleTriggerWithTags*:
+Here's a script that handles the three different forms of a Trigger event:

 ```csharp
 using UnityEngine;